jldec/pub-src-http/README.md

 ### source.put(files, [options], cb)
 - does nothing unless `writable` is set on the source
 - serializes files into JSON and transmits them via HTTP POST to the endpoint in source.path
+- options.url can be used to override endpoint

 ```javascript
 source.put(files, function(err, result) {